backend-development/backend-development-textbook/source/graphql-api.md

 end
 ```

+§

-We can replace it with a query that returns a list of all projects:
+We can replace this with a query that returns a list of all projects:

 ```
 module Types